CMSgov/cms-ars-3.1-high-microsoft-iis-8.5-site-stig-overlay/README.md

 # description: 'IP address used for http'
 http_ip: []

-# description: 'IP address used for https'
+# description: 'Hostname used for http'
 http_hostname: []

 # description: 'IP address used for https'